EDUCATION PROGRAMS

 Related Articles

 The Festival at Sandpoint is excited to offer free in-class music education lessons to local pre-schools throughout the community.
-Presently, we are operating our outreach program in Little Lambs, Selkirk School, and Huckleberry Montessori.
+Presently, we are operating our outreach program in Little Lambs, Selkirk School, Huckleberry Montessori, and Kaniksu Community Health Kids Club.

 Each program is tailored each year to work with existing music curricula in the local schools and introduce students to help students establish strong foundations at a pivotal age of 3-6 years, which is one of the largest gaps in music education nationwide.